anaarsenijevic/publication_PolyGlu_score/README.md

 This repository contains all scripts used to perform the bioinformatic analyses presented in:

 **Arsenijevic et al.**
-*Dysregulation of the Microtubule Glutamylation–Deglutamylation Network Defines Tumor State and Reveals a Cancer Vulnerability*
+*Transcriptional dysregulation of the microtubule polyglutamylation/deglutamylation enzyme network is a hallmark of human cancer*
 *(Title subject to final revision)*

 ---